-RESIDENTIAL & PUBLIC SECTORS INDUSTRIAL SECTOR Cross subsidization Cross subsidizationThe Russian government policy of crosssubsidization leads to a situation where tariffsfor residential users are 20% to 40% lowercompared to tariffs for industrial users, eventhough the cost of energy supply for industrialusers is usually lower than for residential users.Development of demandIt is expected that energy consumption by theresidential sector will not change significantly.
+RESIDENTIAL &amp; PUBLIC SECTORS INDUSTRIAL SECTOR Cross subsidization The Russian government policy of cross subsidization leads to a situation where tariffs for residential users are 20% to 40% lower compared to tariffs for industrial users, even though the cost of energy supply for industrial users is usually lower than for residential users.
+Development of demand It is expected that energy consumption by the residential sector will not change significantly.
 Considering the economic and political situation, it is expected that cross subsidization will not be abolished in the coming 3-5 years.
 As such, the industrial energy tariffs will remain substantially higher compared to tariffs for the residential and the public sector.
-EE Measures demand for energy.
-In the residential and the public sector EE investments are mostly required for heat consumption.
+On the contrary, the Russian industry is expected to continue to grow (with an average rate of 6%) and will create similar increases in demand for energy.
+EE Measures In the residential and the public sector EE investments are mostly required for heat consumption.
 In the industrial sector energy efficiency could be achieved in both electricity and heat consumption.
 In addition, EE in the industry leads to savings of other resources such as raw materials and water.
 Incentives Under the current conditions in the residential and the public sector energy consumers do not have an economic incentive for EE activities.
 The main targets for EE investment could be regional governments and municipalities.
 They pay huge subsidies for energy consumers, about 25%-40% of the total annual budgets.
 Industrial consumers have a direct economic incentive for EE activities.
 Due to a lack of EE knowledge at the management level, very few measures have been implemented so far.
 Consequently, this creates the opportunity for large energy savings with relatively simple measures.
-Project complexity & Contractual arrangements The funding capacity of regional and municipal authorities is often limited to a single year and therefore difficult to forecast.
+Project complexity & Contractual arrangement The funding capacity of regional and municipal authorities is often limited to a single year and therefore difficult to forecast.
 Contractual relations with state organizations in Russia are complex.
 Multi-year obligations are legally binding and easier to achieve with industrial companies.
 The contractual relations are less complex and include only two contracting parties.